 TIP: You can create a QR code for this address and post it on your sandwich board or other marketing materials to make it really easy for others to find out how they can join your organization or attend your events.

-Locks – Some of the input fields may have a padlock symbol by the field name and will not let you change the value.
-These values must be changed by an authorized officer in StuAct Online.
-When the change is made in that system, it will automatically carry into Get Involved.
+Locks – Some of the fields may have a padlock symbol by the field name and will not let you change the value.
+These values will calculated automatically based on organization characteristics.

 Visibility – Recognized student organizations are automatically visible to the public in lists and searches.
 Some other types of organizations may be able to limit their visibility to only the campus community or just their own members.
 This field is locked for all recognized student organizations.
 The setting cannot be changed in StuAct Online.
 If your student organization becomes unrecognized, it will automatically be hidden from public view.